repoalpha/DTMF_encoder/README.md

 # DTMF_encoder

 The original intent of this project was to create a DTMF (Dual Tone Multi Frequency) tone generator and metadata file to create audio samples for deep learning.
 Why DTMF?
-My reasoning is, its more complex than straight single tones, less complex than voice or music samples, and it perhaps has other uses as well.
+My reasoning is, its more complex than straight single tones, less complex than voice or music samples, and it perhaps has other uses as well given its orginal use was as a telephony dialer format.

 On the surface a DTMF audio tone generator would seem a trivial execise, but a number of significant challanges arose using pyaudio as an audio source to create samples for deeplearning.
 This DTMF encoder modifies a simple encoder created by Noah Spurrier.
 In particular it adds some special features to make it useful I think for deeplearning.
 I have provided a jupyter notebook of the 3 python scripts for easy viewing.